Placement Statistics

 PSOs represent what the students should be able to do at the time of graduation from Electronics & Instrumentation Engineering,

-PSO1(K4): Apply the concepts of Electronics and Instrumentation Engineering to design a variety of components and systems for applications including and not limited to electronics, control system, process and industrial instrumentation, signal processing and other related areas of engineering.
+PSO1 – Apply the concepts of Electronics and Instrumentation Engineering to design and develop components, systems, and solutions for applications including and not limited to electronics, control systems, process and industrial instrumentation, signal processing, and interdisciplinary areas of engineering, with due consideration for innovation and societal needs.

 Projects